 This one says Valerie Jarrett, the president’s confidante, is a Communist MOLE, probably, we think, who was planted early on to report on Obama?
 Or lead him to the Fifth Column?
 IT IS NOT CLEAR.

 Was Valerie Jarrett, one of President Obama’s closest advisers, introduced to the president’s political circles by her father-in-law, a communist sympathizer who worked with the radical Obama mentor Frank Marshall Davis?

-Jarrett’s family background and her initial introduction to Obama may tie her to onetime Obama environmental adviser Van Jones’ radical ideology.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Jarrett’s family background and her initial introduction to Obama may tie her to onetime Obama environmental adviser Van Jones’ radical ideology.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Jarrett’s father-in-law, Vernon Jarrett, was an associate of Frank Marshall Davis, the controversial labor movement activist who has been identified as an early influence on Obama.

 Vernon Jarrett and Davis worked together in 1940 in a Communist Party-dominated organization, the Citizen’s Committee to Aid Packing House Workers.
 The group’s own correspondence, previously uncovered by the New Zeal blog, describes its communist influence.
 Many of its leaders were tied to the Communist Party.